IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/Sample-Ext.md

 In the example above, we create a domain type called `positive_integer` based on the existing base type `integer`.
 The `CHECK` constraint ensures that any value assigned to this domain type must be greater than 0, effectively enforcing the concept of positive integers.

 By using the domain type `positive_integer`, you can apply this constraint to multiple columns or variables without the need to duplicate the constraint definition each time.
 It promotes consistency and simplifies the management of constraints by encapsulating them within the domain type.

+For more detailed information on `CREATE DOMAIN`, you can refer to the [PostgreSQL documentation on `CREATE DOMAIN`](https://www.postgresql.org/docs/current/sql-createdomain.html).

 Usage example:
 ```sql